festwertspeicher/jacques-loom/docs/pages/milestones.md

 ### Tasks of this Project Phase

-- [X] Become member of a makerspace and workplace set up
+- [x] Become member of a makerspace and workplace set up
-- [X] Define the main goal and explain why it's the main goal more detailed
+- [x] Define the main goal and explain why it's the main goal more detailed
 - [ ] Define what is part of this project (and thesis) and what parts I won't cover for now.
 E.g.: I won't make assembly guides for people to follow along for my thesis, because I want to cover different aspects of this project but instruction manuals will be an important part of this project later. *(1d)*
 - [ ] Write an Article on the basic principles of a (Jacquard) loom including a glossary for readers to learn the lingo.
 Describe how my heddle selection mechanism should differ from existing machines. *(2d)*
-- [ ] Research and make a "Market analysis" - What is already on the market, what was done before.
-Why was it done that way, what are the Pros and Cons? *(1d)*
+- [x] Research and make a "Market analysis" - What is already on the market, what was done before.
+Why was it done that way, what are the Pros and Cons?
 - [x] Create a Github Project, add Jekyll Website for Documentation
 - [x] Create minimalistic branding (define Name, Logo, colors) and build Jekyll Theme
-- [ ] Have a short introduction of myself on the website.
+- [x] Have a short introduction of myself on the website.
 Show the way I work with some former projects. *(0.5d)*
-- [X] Create a (private) Link List with collected informations
+- [x] Create a (private) Link List with collected informations
 - [ ] Create a timetable for the project phases *(0.5d)*
-- [ ] Define Goals / SMART Goals for every Milestone *(0.5d)*
+- [x] Define Goals / SMART Goals for every Milestone
 - [ ] Read and use the project planning book. *(0.5d)*
-- [ ] Define Questions and interview Alex Moeller (Loom Maker and Inventor) *(1d)*
+- [X] Define Questions and interview Andreas Moeller (Loom Maker and Inventor) *(1d)*
 - [ ] Show my progress to Aram Bartholl und Peter Kabel *(0.5d)*
 - [ ] Talk about my project with Studio Hilo *(0.25d)*
 - [ ] Talk about my project with House of All / Fab City Hamburg *(0.5d)*
-- [X] Talk about my project with Sabine (photo and video documentation)
+- [x] Talk about my project with Sabine (photo and video documentation)
 - [ ] Visit the Tuchmachermuseum in Neumünster *(1d)*
-- [ ] Apply for Prototype Fund Hardware (last chance for application 15.06.22)
+- [x] Apply for Prototype Fund Hardware

 *total 74h*